orkes-io/orkes-conductor-client/docs/conductor_apps.md

 # Using Conductor in Your Application

-Conductor SDKs are very lightweight and can easily be added to your existing or new Java app.
-In this section, we will dive deeper into integrating Conductor in your application.
+Conductor SDKs are lightweight and can easily be added to your existing or new Java app.
+This section will dive deeper into integrating Conductor in your application.

 ## Content